COVID-19 Information & Support

 In addition to the advance of operating assistance funds in 2020/21 and stable operating funding for the 2021/22 grant cycle, the BC Arts Council has provided COVID-19 Response Funding to support the sector through the pandemic.
 For more information on that funding, see the relevant section below on this page.

 BC Arts Council staff are available, Monday to Friday, during regular business hours.
 Please see the BC Arts Council staff directory for contact information.

-In order to comply with physical distancing measures and other public health recommendations, Council staff are, at present, primarily working remotely.
+BC Arts Council staff are, at present, primarily working remotely.

 In keeping with the Government of Canada’s advisory to avoid non-essential travel outside Canada, the BC Arts Council will maintain a blackout on funding for activities that include international travel.
 This blackout will remain in effect until further notice.

 Please consult the Government of Canada’s travel and tourism page if you are planning any international travel.

 Current BC Arts Council Scholarship awards to support international study are not affected by this blackout.

 National & Provincial Travel

 Applications for activities that involve travel within Canada can be submitted, however you must follow the public health protocols that are in place in the jurisdiction(s) where the activity is scheduled to take place.

 Any funded activity is subject to following the latest public health orders and advisories.
 For up-to-date information on current public health, please go to here.